lisyarus/blog/_posts/2022-04-21-compute-blur.md

 ### Conclusion?

 So, what's happening here?
-The problem is I genuinely have no idea.
+The problem is I genuinely have no idea. *I'm still learning, remember? :)*

 Maybe I'm doing something really wrong in my compute shaders.
-Maybe the texture cache is actully so good that it outperforms clever manual optimizations.
-Maybe the rasterizer orders it's own fragment shader workgroups in some clever way (e.g. using [Hilbert](https://en.wikipedia.org/wiki/Hilbert_curve) or [Morton](https://en.wikipedia.org/wiki/Z-order_curve) curves) to improve data locality (there are ways to do this with compute shaders as well, see [this paper](https://developer.nvidia.com/blog/optimizing-compute-shaders-for-l2-locality-using-thread-group-id-swizzling)).
+Maybe the texture cache is actully so good that it outperforms clever manual shared storage optimizations.
+Maybe the rasterizer orders it's own fragment shader workgroups in some clever way (e.g. using [Hilbert](https://en.wikipedia.org/wiki/Hilbert_curve) or [Morton](https://en.wikipedia.org/wiki/Z-order_curve) curves) to improve data locality (there are ways to do this with compute shaders as well, see e.g. [this paper](https://developer.nvidia.com/blog/optimizing-compute-shaders-for-l2-locality-using-thread-group-id-swizzling)).
 Anyways, what this definitely does prove is that GPU optimization is a hard topic!
 Who would have thought.

 If you have any corrections, suggestions, or explanations, feel free to reach me in any convenient way (though email or twitter would probably be the easiest).
 And, well, thanks for reading :)